Welcome to PayPal!

 Marketplaces and Marketplace sellers

-Pursuant to applicable regulation issued by the Central Bank of Brazil, in case you're a marketplace, PayPal may require you to provide information about the final recipients of the funds, for the purpose of preventing money-laundering and the financing of terrorist activities, and you must submit the information within the period requested by PayPal.
-In the event of breach of this obligation, PayPal may terminate this agreement without prior notice.
+In case you're a marketplace, PayPal may require you to provide information about the final recipients of the funds, pursuant to applicable regulation and network rules, and you must submit the information within the period requested by PayPal.
+If you violate this obligation, PayPal may terminate this agreement without prior notice.

 Accepting preauthorized payments